 Melee – Must be within reach of the target.
 This usually means adjacent.
 Some weapons or enemies might have a longer reach.

 Ranged – Ranged weapons and attacks have a base range increment.
 Within the first range increment, the attacker incurs no penalty.
 Beyond this range, ranged attacks suffer a -2 penalty.
 Beyond double this range, the penalty increased to -5.
 Targets beyond triple this range may not be targeted by that method of attack.
 A ranged attack may be parried when the target is within its melee range of the attacker and is armed with a melee weapon or possesses the Unarmed skill.

-Throwing: The base range for most thrown weapons at least two scale sizes smaller than you equals 1/2 your Physical Might + Athletics Max result.
+Throwing Range: The base range for most thrown weapons at least two scale sizes smaller than you equals your Physical Might + Athletics Max result.

+A character may use Might or Finesse with Ranged to throw items as an Attack.
+Most weapons meant to be thrown are at least -2 or smaller Scale.
 Finesse may only be used to throw something at least two scales smaller than you.
-Might + Athletics still calculates your range.
+Even when using Finesse for the attack, Might + Athletics still calculates your range.